justonem0reuser/MatchingCompressor/Docs/build.md

 #### Windows
 Copy `build/MatchingCompressor_artefacts/Release/VST3/MatchingCompressor.vst3` to `C:\Program Files\Common Files\VST3\`

 ## Troubleshooting

 ### CMake cannot find dependencies
-Dependencies (JUCE, AlgLib) are fetched automatically via CMake's FetchContent.
+Dependencies (JUCE, AlgLib) are fetched automatically.
 Ensure you have internet access during the first configure step.

+### Projucer: The path to your JUCE folder is incorrect
+In `File → Global paths` correct `Path to JUCE` and `JUCE modules` directory, then press `Re-scan JUCE Modules` button.
+`Path to JUCE` should point the main JUCE directory (in which Projucer executed file is located) and `JUCE modules` should point to its `\modules` subfolder.
+Use only absolute paths.

 ### Linux: Missing development libraries
 If you see errors about missing headers, install the development packages listed in Prerequisites.